fferflo/einx/docs/source/gettingstarted/gpt2.rst

 We use tensor factories with ``einn.param`` to construct the word and positional embeddings (see :doc:`Tutorial: Neural networks </gettingstarted/neuralnetworks>`).

 With this, we're done with the model definition.
-Next, we'll define some input data that the model will be applied to:
+Next, we'll define some input data that the model will be applied to and encode it to token representation:

 ..  code-block:: python